 How does AI compare to human lawyers?
 Research indicates that AI can surpass lawyers in some tasks.
 However, lawyers bring ethical reasoning and personalized client interactions that AI lacks.

 When lawyers spend excessive time on routine tasks, it results in wasted resources and increased costs.
 By automating repetitive processes, AI enables legal professionals to redirect their efforts toward more strategic work, such as developing case arguments and engaging with clients.
-As early as 2019, 47% of law firms were using AI to review documents and catch errors legal professionals might miss during manual review.
+As early as 2019, 47% of law firms were using AI to review documents and catch thaterrors that legal professionals might miss during manual review.

 AI is particularly useful for lawyers juggling multiple cases.
 Suppose one is a high-profile corporate case with thousands of documents to review.
 A junior associate charges $150 to $300 per hour for days, weeks, or months of review.
 Meanwhile, AI can complete the review in hours at a fraction of the cost.
 That’s a productivity level even the most talented lawyer can’t match, regardless of infinite rounds of coffee.